DesignyourCode/payload-clerk-auth/README.md

 We have an endpoint called `/api/create-customer` which will do the heavy lifting for this flow.

-In order for Clerk webhook to access your local I am using Pinggy to expose my local to a public URL: https://pinggy.io/docs/ but NGROK etc would also work.

-Once the webhook is created in Clerk (using the following guide: https://clerk.com/blog/webhooks-getting-started) and you have the public URL added to the webhook you can then test and check the webhook works.
+Create a webhook is created in Clerk (using the following guide: https://clerk.com/blog/webhooks-getting-started) and you have the public URL added to the webhook you can then test and check the webhook works.
 Once this is confirmed as working, you can register within the application and ensure you as a user is added as a customer.

+In order for Clerk webhook to access your local I am using Pinggy to expose my local to a public URL: https://pinggy.io/docs/ but NGROK etc would also work:

+- Run `ssh -p 443 -R0:localhost:3000 a.pinggy.io`
+- Add the URL provided as the webhook URL above `<url>/api/create-customer`